sharan0276/WILDCHAT/README.md

 <br> The keyword to be searched is applied on the 'frequent words' field, which is created using tf-idf methodology, to check if any words match with the input keyword.
 Furthermore, other filters such as country, state, GPT model are applied based on the passed input. </br>

+An interactive application was developed using Flask to deliver powerful keyword search and summarization capabilities for the WILDCHAT dataset.
+This tool allows users to seamlessly query the dataset by keyword, country, state, and GPT model, offering dynamic, real-time insights into over one million ChatGPT interactions.
+This Github repository contains code, and sample data that were used with this project.